Sourdough Pumpkin Pancakes with Cinnamon Honey Butter

 This is your time to get creative!
 These pumpkin pancakes are delicious on their own and even better topped with honey butter and maple syrup.
 However, if you want to switch it up, they would be delicious with chocolate chips or nuts.
 You could also swap the honey butter for cream cheese or cream cheese frosting.

-How to Make Sourdough Pumpkin Pancakes:
+How to Make Sourdough Pumpkin Pancakes

-1. Stir the dry ingredients together in a bowl.
+Step 1: Stir the dry ingredients together in a bowl.
 Set aside.

-2. In a large bowl, mix together the wet ingredients: egg, milk, pumpkin puree, vanilla extract, sourdough discard, and oil.
+Step 2: In a large bowl, mix together the wet ingredients: egg, milk, pumpkin puree, vanilla extract, sourdough discard, and oil.

-3. Pour the dry ingredients into the wet ingredients and whisk until just combined.
+Step 3: Pour the dry ingredients into the wet ingredients and whisk until just combined.
 It’s okay if it’s lumpy.

-4. Preheat a cast iron skillet, frying pan, or griddle to medium heat.
+Step 4: Preheat a cast iron skillet, frying pan, or griddle to medium heat.
 Spray with non-stick spray or add oil or melted butter to the pan.

-5. Scoop 1/3 cup of batter onto the heated griddle.
+Scoop 1/3 cup of batter onto the heated griddle.
 Sprinkle mix-ins on top if desired.
 Wait a couple of minutes until the sides of the pancake begin to brown and the top has a few bubbles.
-Flip the pancake over and continue to cook on the second side for a few extra minutes or until the pancake is golden brown.

-6. Make the cinnamon honey butter by mixing together softened butter, powdered sugar, honey, and cinnamon until smooth.
+Make the cinnamon honey butter by mixing together softened butter, powdered sugar, honey, and cinnamon until smooth.

-7. Serve pancakes warm with butter and syrup.
+Serve pancakes warm with butter and syrup.

 • To achieve fluffy pancakes, do not cook them on high heat.
 High heat will cause the pancakes to brown too quickly on the outside while remaining gummy and undercooked on the inside.
 It’s better to cook at medium heat so the inside of the pancake has adequate time to rise and cook while the outside lightly browns.